Seek & Spell Challenge – Word Work That WORKS!

 I wanted to wrap up with a funny story from Deena Hayes who tested the activity with her 5th graders.
 Sometimes teachers have to be a little sneaky to get kids started on a new activity, and Deena knew just what to say at the first sign of resistance!

 “My class had a great time completing the activity.
 At first, they weren’t exactly thrilled, because it looked like a spelling activity.
 I reassured them that it wasn’t spelling at all, instead it was a fun puzzle contest.
 With that, the race was off and running!”

 I am so grateful for the help from my field testers; Seek & Spell Challenge would not be the awesome resource that it is without their feedback and suggestions!
-To show my appreciation, I listed them all in the acknowledgements at the end of the book… and I sent them all a free copy of the finished product, of course!
+To show my appreciation, I acknowledged them at the end of the book… and I sent them all a free copy of the finished product, of course!